ignite/cli/docs/docs/08-configuration/01-config.md

   inherits the one of a provider chain.

-While the `sovereign` chain is the default validation when you run the `ignite scaffold chain`, to scaffold a consumer chain, you have to run `ignite scaffold chain --consumer`.
+While the `sovereign` chain is the default validation when you run the `ignite scaffold chain`, to scaffold a consumer chain, you have to run `ignite cosmos scaffold chain --consumer`.

 This field is, at this time of writing, only used by IGNITE® at the genesis